 We strongly recommend that you have a pre-application meeting if you are applying for a planning permit.

 In a pre-application meeting we can explain the planning process, advise of information requirements and discuss the key issues of your proposal.
 We will follow-up with a letter outlining everything discussed.
 This meeting is a great way to make sure you aren't delayed by having to go back and fix things in your application later in the process.
 The meeting is also a chance to find out if your application meets the requirements of the Moreland Planning Scheme.
+You can find out more about the planning scheme on our Moreland Planning Scheme page.

 If you have a multi-dwelling residential development, in the pre-application meeting you will also find out if you are eligible for the Design Excellence Scorecard.
+You can find out more about this scorecard on our Design Excellence Scorecard page.

 What information do I need for a pre-application meeting?

 The information you need to bring to your meeting depends on the type of development that you are planning.
-Information required might include:

 - floor plans showing building footprints, setbacks and property boundaries